owentl/GoSecureEdrElk/README.md

-# GoSecureEdrElk
+# Shuffle configs
-Parsing and dashboards for GoSecure EDR
+Support for GoSecure EDR and other tools